AlfredA93/AlgebraPenguins/README.md

     ![easy equation 2](assets/documentation-webp/easy-equation.webp)

-- User input section
+- User Input Section
     - This is where the user can input a number of their choosing to guess the value of 'n' and then submit that answer for evaluation.
     - The answer will also be evaluated if the user presses the enter key instead of clicking the submit button.

     ![user submit](assets/documentation-webp/input.webp)

-- The score section
+- The Score Section
     - The score will tally up the score of the player as they answer each correct answer.
     - This section shows the current score that the user has.
 The game gives 2 points for every normal difficulty equation answered correctly and 1 point for every easy difficulty equation answered correctly.